linkml/linkml-owl/docs/examples.md

           \                               {% endfor %} )\n                       \
           \                   )\n                                        )\n     \
           \              )\n                 )"
+    description: test metaclass illustrating a whole which is defined by a collection of non-overlapping parts
     is_a: NamedThing
     attributes:
       has_part:
+        description: sub-elements
         slot_uri: BFO:0000051
         multivalued: true
         inverse: part_of
         range: NamedThing
       id:
+        description: the CURIE or IRI of the focal element
         identifier: true
         range: uriorcurie
+        required: true
       label:
         annotations:
           owl: AnnotationProperty, AnnotationAssertion
+        description: a descriptive name/label for an element
         slot_uri: rdfs:label
+        recommended: true
       definition:
         annotations:
           owl: AnnotationProperty, AnnotationAssertion
+        description: a human-readable definition of an element
         slot_uri: IAO:0000115
+        recommended: true

 ```